hashicorp/design-system/website/docs/components/form/primitives/partials/code/component-api.md

     The `id` attribute of the element is automatically generated.
   </C.Property>
   <C.Property @name="<[F].Control>" @type="yielded component">
     It is a very simple container that yields its content.
-It is used to forward the “field” control inside the fields’ "group” control wrapper.
+It is used to forward the “field” control inside the fields’ “group” control wrapper.
     <br/><br/>
     You can pass all the controls to a single `<Control>` container, or you can have one control per container.
   </C.Property>